-Below is your payment responsibility until the amount paid by you and the Coverage Gap Discount Program for covered Part D prescriptions reaches your True Out of Pocket limit of \$6,350.
+Below is your payment responsibility until the amount paid by you and the Coverage Gap Discount Program for covered Part D prescriptions reaches your True Out of Pocket limit of \$6,550.
+Important Note: Once you reach your \$1,000 Drug Plan Out of Pocket, you no longer pay a copay or coinsurance for your drugs until the next calendar year begins.

 Retail Pharmacy per 30-day supply

 Select Generics \$0 сорау

 Generics \$10 copay

 Preferred Brands \$30 copay

-Non-Preferred Brands \$45 copay
+Non-Preferred Drugs \$45 copay

-• Specialty Drugs (Generic and Brand) \$30 copay
+Specialty Drugs \$30 copay

 Diabetic Supplies - Alcohol Swabs and Gauze \$10 copay

 Diabetic Supplies - Insulin Syringes \$30 copay

-Part D Preventive Vaccines \$0 copay
+• Part D Preventive Vaccines \$0 сорау

-Typically retail pharmacies dispense a 30-day supply of medication.
 Many of our retail pharmacies can dispense more than a 30-day supply of medication.
 If you purchase more than a 30-day supply at these retail pharmacies, you will need to pay one copay for each full or partial 30-day supply filled.
 For example, if you order a 90-day supply, you will need to pay three 30-day supply copays.
 If you get a 45-day or 50-day supply, you will need to pay two 30-day copays.
 If you purchase more than a 30-day supply at one of the UC Medical Center retail pharmacies or Costco, CVS, Vons/Safeway or Walgreens, you only pay the mail-order copay shown below.